Active Recovery: Christine Abramo

 Realizing that I control my happiness and success.
 I think it’s hard not to get discouraged with setbacks in your careers or personal life, but the moment I let myself take back the control was the moment I found clarity in my present and future.

 This past year, I ran my first half-marathon, and while incredibly rewarding, it will be a year or two before I even think about running my next one.
 So when I heard that Christine Abramo had run 56 half-marathons, my jaw dropped to the floor.

 "Seeing that number written out makes me feel truly crazy haha," she explained to me.
 Christine Abramo grew up as an athlete.
-Her athletic career culminating in four years as a varsity lacrosse player at Williams Smith College.
+Her athletic career culminating in four years as a collegiate lacrosse player at Hobart and William Smith Colleges

 WE START OUR INTERVIEWS LIKE WE DO OUR WORKOUT, WITH A WARM-UP.

 My active Way of Life is carpe diem’ing every single day.
 Living an actively charged lifestyle has always been my way of life for as long as I can remember.
 Growing up, I played every sport possible (tennis, soccer, lacrosse, swimming, basketball, etc) and continued on to play lacrosse at the collegiate level (Hobart and William Smith Colleges) - playing all 4 years.